Guides

 Common Building Mistakes

 Do not build far from storage just because the space looks open.
 Do not place artisan buildings before the town can feed and defend itself.
 Do not treat roads as decoration.
 Do not spend god-related materials before understanding the live build result.
-Do not let every co-op player place a personal cluster and call it a town.
+Do not add housing before food and jobs.
+Do not start University, Concrete, Trading Post, or decoration appeal while the first settlement still loses materials, food, or workers.

 The best building order may change after Early Access patches, but the logic should hold: solve survival, solve movement, solve production, then solve progression.